FACT-Finder-Web-Components/magento2-module/README.md

 That means when user navigate to a page of mentioned type, the HTML output will contain the pre-rendered custom elements.
 This is useful especially in terms of SEO because `ff-record-list` renders product data which could have much impact on page rating in browser.
 Without SSR enabled, web crawlers could not have a chance to scan the element rendered content because it will not yet be rendered on the time of scanning.
-The module uses [Mustache.php](https://github.com/bobthecow/mustache.php) library for template processing
+The module uses [Handlebars PHP](https://github.com/salesforce/handlebars-php) library for template processing

 **Note:** More information about SSR concept you can find in the article [Server Side Rendering](https://web-components.fact-finder.de/documentation/5.x/server-side-rendering) from Web Components documentation.